lilyhe123/WLSOnDocker/jdk8/README.md

 To build this image in this folder run:

-$ dc build -t jdk8 .
+$ docker build -t jdk8 .